pjeby/autocreate/README.md

 ### Return Value Handling

 `autocreate` respects the standard Javascript rules for constructor return values.
 If your wrapped constructor returns an object or function, it will be returned in place of the newly-created instance -- regardless of whether the wrapper was called with `new` or not.
+(Note: if you are running `autocreate` on a native ES6 class constructor rather than a transpiled one, the ES6 rules apply instead.)

 On the other hand, if you supply a `__class_call__` method, its return value will *always* be returned from the wrapper, regardless of type.
 This allows the class to behave like a normal function, when it's called as one.